-It is possible for malicious elements to steal or leak private keys.
-There is no guarantee of your message reaching only the intended recipient if the message passes through unsafe channels.
+Malicious elements can steal or leak private keys.
+Additionally, there is no guarantee of your message reaching only the intended recipient if the message passes through unsafe channels.

 The only possible way to counter this is by regularly changing and distributing the encryption key.
-Key management hence becomes a logistical nightmare.
+But, unfortunately, key management becomes a logistical nightmare.